anniegiang/izone-private-mail-archive/README.md

 All mails are saved as a static `html` file in the output folder specified in `userSettings.js`.

-1. View all your mails at once by opening `out/index.html` in the browser.
+1. View mails all at once or by member by opening `out/index.html` in the browser.
 2. View mails by member `out/memberKoreanName/index.html`.
 3. View mails individually `out/memberKoreanName/`.